What is spinal cord?

 Spinal cord injury exercises

-Yoga is an important way for spinal cord repair.
+Yoga is an important way for spinal cord injury physiotherapy treatment.
 Yoga helps people to feel more comfortable.
 Yoga helps in reducing the pain and increasing the flexibility of the parts.
 Yoga is a great therapeutic plan that provides physical as well as mental relaxation.
 Yoga helps people with spinal cord injury to move out of their wheel chair and to interact socially with the people having similar difficulties.
 This helps in raising their confidence.
 DVD yoga for spinal cord in English and Hindi consists of home remedies, different spinal cord injury exercises and other useful tips for people suffering from spinal cord injuries.
 Yoga helps in spinal cord repair without producing any side effects.
 It is an alternative way of reducing the symptoms and pain of the people who suffer from spinal cord injuries.
 Spinal cord injury exercises given in this DVD are explained clearly for the better understanding of the people.
 It is available in Hindi as well as in English so that people from different parts of the world may practice spinal cord injury exercises at their home.
 The exercises given in this DVD are very beneficial and helps in increasing the strength of the muscles.
 Yoga exercises given in this DVD also helps in reducing the pain and enhances the activity level of the patient.
 It is best for the people who cannot go for special yoga classes.
 They can buy this DVD and do the yoga exercises under the guidance of an expert yoga teacher.

 Yoga poses for spinal cord injury repair